dttzyjw0012/AospXpert/README.md

 This is a mixed Xposed+Magisk module, which is made to allow customizations that are not originally designed in AOSP (Android Open Source Project).
 Please read thorough below before reaching to download links.

-The original AospXpert is good.
+The original PixelXpert is good.
 Thanks to the authors of it(@siavash79 and @ElTifo).
 But I still memory the old days which people can modify very different AOSP roms, just like what @C3CO's GravityBox did.
-So I fork the AospXpert to create a new GravityBox.
+So I fork the PixelXpert to create a new GravityBox.
 In the early period, I will change the hooks and features to be compatible with pure AOSP, and add some tools class and features which the GravityBox has, maybe rewrite it in Kotlin at the same time.
 And I maybe change the UI framework of the config manager to Flutter in the future.
 <hr>

 ### **Features:**